 Please get in touch (by phone or email) if you would like to find out more or to arrange an initial session.

-My normal fee is £45 but I do offer some sessions at a reduced rate for people who cannot afford this.
+My normal fee is £60 but I do offer a limited number of sessions at a reduced rate for people who cannot afford this.
 This is open to negotiation and done on a basis of trust.
 Please mention this during your initial contact if it applies.

 There is additional information on my website: www.johnpollardcounselling.co.uk